Brett and Barbara in SFO for the week.

 Food riots in India.
 In Mexico, Iowa corn (govt-subsidized) can be bought more cheaply than the corn grown right there on neighbors’ milpa.

-The news on the radio is that, if you filled an SUV with one tank of “ethanol,” you’d be burning up an amount of corn that might have kept one human being alive for a year.
+The news on the radio is that, if you filled an SUV with one tank of “ethanol,” you’d be burning up an amount of corn that might have kept one human being alive for two weeks.
 That’s one tankful.
-I have actually begun to turn down invitations requiring a drive to SF, partly out of my increasing love of uneventfulness, but also because I’m being transformed into a Jain Buddhist who even wonders whether, say, staging a writers’ conference every year in Squaw can be done in good conscience (as we put hundreds of people on transcontinental planeflights).
+I have actually, for some while, been turning down invitations requiring a drive to SF, partly out of my increasing love of uneventfulness, but also because I’m being transformed into a Jain Buddhist who even wonders whether, say, staging a writers’ conference every year in Squaw can be done in good conscience (as we put hundreds of people on transcontinental planeflights).
 So little does one wish to disturb the world.
-So much of the book-business’s “content” is (courtesy Ecclesiastes) “vanity.”
+So much of the book-business’s so-called content is (courtesy Ecclesiastes) “vanity.”
 “Sense of sin” expands like neutron bomb shock wave.

 Banality of evil, “Author” driving to town for gala luncheon.